• Share this on:

 Avocados are not an easy product to substitute.
 They are unique in their taste, characteristics, applications and health benefits.
 Ready-to-eat and supermarket promotions are important factors for consumers buying avocados instead of other fresh fruit.

 Within the avocado trade, the Hass variety is the most popular.
 They do well in overseas travel and are considered best for ripening.
-Over time it is not unusual for popular varieties to get replaced by improved cultivars.
-Specific Hass sub-varieties can also become more relevant as the market further develops, not only to diversify taste, but also because different varieties can extend the supply season.
+In Eastern Europe and Italy, green skin avocados, such as the Fuerte, may be sold instead of Hass.
+Specific varieties, such as the Hass Lamb and the licensed Gem avocado, can also become more relevant as the market further develops.
+This is not only to diversify taste, but also because different varieties can extend the supply season.

 Tip: